 Maine Coon paws are also unique because some Maine Coons are polydactyl.

 Polydactyl cats have extra toes, and this trait is more common among certain breeds, including the Maine Coon.

 The polydactyly Maine Coon cat used to be much more common, however, it has since been significantly bred out.

 Learn more about this genetic quirk and why it happens.

 Maine Coons are different from other domestic cats in many ways, and their paws are especially unique.

 Let’s take a look at some of the ways Maine Coon paws are similar to and different from other cat paws:

 - Paw Pads: Maine Coons, like all cats, have paw pads.
 Apart from just looking cute, these paw pads serve a number of special purposes.
-Paw pads muffle a cat’s footsteps, so they can stalk prey in complete silence.
-Furthermore, paw pads offer traction, so cats can run faster and with more agility.
+Paw pads muffle a cat’s footsteps so that they can stalk prey in complete silence.
+Furthermore, paw pads offer traction so that cats can run faster and with more agility.

 - Whiskers: Believe it or not, cats don’t just have whiskers on their faces!
 A cat’s front paws also have whiskers which can help them detect the movement and location of prey while hunting.